HOD101s/XMeme/README.md

 ## Backend

 1. Get meme data with **Pagination service built into the api**
-2. **URL verification** to check if content at meme url is of image type (Disabled for assessment as Fetch requests on EC2 requires change of settings from aws console.
+2. **URL verification** to check if content at meme URL is of image type (Disabled for assessment as Fetch requests on EC2 requires change of settings from aws console.
 Feature will work on public api endpoint.)
 3. **Add Comments** to posts
 4. Deployed using **GUNICORN WSGI** server instead of flask development server
 5. **Complete Event Logging** from dao object into Database
 6. Unknown Endpoint 404 handling
 7. Duplicate data (409), Invalid Inputs (422), Resource not found (404) **error handling
 8. **Unit Tests** Framework used for testing mandatory apis
+9. Created **Dockerfile** to containerize and run server

 ## Frontend